 - Very durable and tough

 The only cons are that the high-quality fishnets are only available in a very limited color selection, and the girdle-like action means your shimmies won’t be as jigglicious.

 You will need:

 - A pair of Capezio Women’s Professional Fishnet Seamless Tights in your size or, if you’re tall, a size larger than you need.
-The Capezio tights have a 20% lycra content that makes the best bodystockings — by far the best shaping & holding-in effect possible.
+These Capezio tights have a 20% lycra content that makes the best bodystockings — by far the best shaping & holding-in effect possible.
 And they are seamless.
-NOTE: Danskin Professional Fishnets USED to have a 32% lycra content, but they are now made with only 12% and no longer make the best body stockings.
-They were the best.

 - Adjustable bra straps, or two 18″ pieces of firm soft elastic, grosgrain ribbon, etc to make straps (optional)